Limiting Oxygen Concentration (LOC) Testing

 These suspended dust clouds are then exposed t a large 2 kJ chemical ignition sources and the following dust explosions are monitored, measured, and recorded, using high-accuracy piezoelectric transducers.

-Once ignition occurs at a specific oxygen concentration, oxygen concentrations are reduced, and powder concentration is varied, until the hightst oxygen concentration is established.
+Once ignition occurs at a specific oxygen concentration, oxygen concentrations are reduced, and powder concentration is varied, until the highest oxygen concentration is established.
 This, in essence, means that ignition is not possible, and the ‘LOC’ is established.

 What does Limiting Oxygen Concentration (LOC) data do?